-The district, in accordance with state law, provides workers' compensation benefits to employees who suffer a work-related illness or are injured on the job.
-The district has workers' compensation coverage from Texas Association of School Boards (TASB), effective September 1, 2003.
+The District, in accordance with state law, provides workers' compensation benefits to employees who suffer a work-related illness or are injured on the job.
+The District has workers' compensation coverage previously with Texas Association of School Boards (TASB), since September 1, 2003, and is now up for bid.